mremily9/studio_project/README.md

 - I got to learn a lot about glitches, why I had a fascination with them, and what they meant from a critical lens, looking into the breaking of the system and its underlaying.
 Showcasing how the gneral user of the net works.
 - I was able to produce a work based on glitches that I enjoyed
 - General reflection-wise, I was somewhat sad about the less time I had spent working on this versus the workshops.
-  - due to the nature of the workshops, the amount of them and how they were being done week by week, it was easy to work on it week by week.
+  - Due to the nature of the workshops, the number of them, and how they were being done week by week, it was easy to work on them week by week.
 - However, looking back on this studio project, I wasn't able to work on this as consistently as I had with my workshop tasks
 - This was due to outside commitments, which I could've planned around better, but also from getting sick twice, with only a week in between.
 While I write this, I am still recovering from the sickness; however, without these roadblocks, I feel like I would've been able to produce something I would be more proud of and develop it more.